 Is the Nissan Leaf a reliable car?

-Most people have very trouble free ownerships of the Leaf but there are some common issues that have come to light on this car.
+Without further ado, let’s dive into the most common issues that have come to light on this car.

 Nissan Leaf sunroof problems